raspy135/Qun-mk2/README.md

 ------------ | -------------
-Big letter top left(Not shown in the screenshot) | Indicator of Overdub, Rec or Insert Small dot on bottom left | Ready to play, waiting for sequencer, or already playing Another circle line in the tape | Extra processing is on (PARAM + NO) P | Position (steps)
+Big letter top left(Not shown in the screenshot) | Indicator of Overdub, Rec or Insert Small dot on bottom left | Ready to play, waiting for sequencer, or already playing Another circle line in the tape | Extra Processing is on (PARAM + NO) P | Position (steps)
 L | Loop length (steps)
 Box and lines above SC label | Scene page